-However, eating other animals poop is another story as your dog can catch infectious diseases and/or parasites, and even ingest residues of medications that other pet may have taken.
+However, eating other animal’s poop is another story, as your dog can catch infectious diseases and/or parasites.
+Likewise, he runs the risk of ingesting residual medications that the other pet may have taken.

 1. Clean Up Immediately

-2. Train Your Dog To “Leave It”
+2. Train Your Dog To ‘Leave It‘

-With the help of obedience training, you’ll be able to train your dog to avoid waste and you can even add a recall command to make sure your dog stays away.
+With the help of obedience training, you’ll be able to train your dog to avoid waste, and you can even add a recall command to make sure your dog stays away.

-3. Avoid Any Punishments
+3. Avoid Using Punishment

-4. Keep Your Dog’s Busy
+4. Keep Your Dog Busy

 5. Use An Enzyme Supplement

-Dry dog food, as well as canned food, cooked food, and even raw food, don’t have all the enzymes your dog needs to maintain a healthy digestive system.
+I’ll say it again in case you missed it—dry dog food, as well as canned food, cooked food, and even raw food, don’t have all the enzymes your dog needs to maintain a healthy digestive system.